pulumi/docs/tour/programs-functions.md

 ```

 it may be the case that the value `{ a: 1, b: 2}` or `{ a: 3, b: 4}` is serialized depending on the order that things are serialized in.

+### Determining the appropriate node_modules packages to include with an AWS Lambda

+Because AWS Lambdas can now be defined using JavaScript functions, a Pulumi program now ends up defining two different regions of code.
+Code that exists and will execute when the Pulumi itself runs (i.e. during a `pulumi preview` or `pulumi update` execution), and code that will be uploaded to the AWS cloud and will execute when the appropriate Lambda is invoked.
+We call the former 'deployment time' code and the latter 'cloud runtime' code.
+Because both of these exist within the same program, it is necessary for the program's `package.json` definition to specify all `dependencies` needed for both execution times.
+In other words, `package.json`.
+When `pulumi` then runs and produces an AWS Lambda from a user-provided function, it will transitively include all packages specified in the `dependencies` section of the application's `package.json` file.

+Importantly:
+1. It is optional to specify a reference to "aws-sdk" in your package.json.
+AWS always includes this package with Lambdas, and so it is not necessary to explicitly include it yourself.
+2. `pulumi` will not include `@pulumi` or any `@pulumi/...` packages with the Lambda.
+These packages exist solely to provide 'deployment time' functionality, and do not contain any code that can work properly at 'cloud runtime'.
+They are automatically stripped from a Lambda both to prevent accidently usage, as well as to help reduce the size of the uploaded Lambda.